When to go

 Other highlights of the TOPKAPI PALACE, include rich Ottoman textiles and silk royal robes; jewel-encrusted ceremonial objects; intricately designed wool and silk carpets from the imperial looms; finely crafted armor and weaponry; Chinese porcelains; musical instruments; illuminated religious and literary manuscripts; and bejeweled domestic objects.

+A separate ticket is required for Harem visits.
 The Harem section can be visited only by a guided tour and tickets should be purchased separetely.
-This tour is not available everyday.
+The entrance fee for Harem is 15.00 TL(Turkish Lira) for all visitors.
+Harem entrance tickets can be obtained from the ticket booth in front of the Harem entrance.
+And tour for Harem is not available everyday.
 Please check the schedule before you start your visit.

 Ph: (216)512-0480

 We recommend that you plan your travels in Istanbul in advance.
-Be advised that long lines are common during the summer months, so just to tour this palace will take one full day so plan on spending at least 4 to 5 days while visiting this magnificent city.
+Be advised that long lines are common during the summer months, so just to tour this palace and other atractions in Sultanahmet Square will take one full day for each so plan on spending at least 4 to 5 days while visiting this magnificent city.

 While you visit the Sultanahmet Square